 - the reason for your absence as soon as you can, and

 - for how long you expect to be off.

 What if my employer refuses me the time off?

 You can bring a claim in an employment tribunal if you are not allowed to take the time off and the tribunal can order your employer to pay you compensation.

 The law also protects you from being treated unfairly or from being dismissed because you have used this right.
 Click here for information on the general right to claim unfair dismissal.

 You must bring a claim within 3 months subject to ACAS Early Conciliation.

 Talk to your employer if you need to take more time off than the legal right.
 Using your holiday entitlement could be an option or your employer might allow you a further period of unpaid leave.
 Where you have a dependant with a long-term health issue or injury, requesting flexible working may also be an option for you if changing your working hours on a permanent basis might help.

 With an honest and ethical approach to law, at Truth Legal you will have access to our specialist team of lawyers to help you with all your employment law matters.
 Our Head of Employment Law is Navya Shekhar, an employment law solicitor with over 10 years’ experience.

-If you have been refused the right to time off or have been mistreated as a result of taking it – call us on 01423 788538 or contact us here.
+If you have been refused the right to time off for dependants or have been mistreated as a result of taking it – call us on 01423 788538 or contact us here.